maruftuyel/maruftuyel.github.io/web.markdown

 Some koans simply need to have the correct answer substituted for an incorrect one.
 Some, however, require you to supply your own answer.
 If you see the method __ (a double underscore) listed, it is a hint to you to supply your own code in order to make it work correctly.

+# CYBERSECURITY

+Cybersecurity refers to the practice of protecting computer systems, networks, and data from unauthorized access, cyberattacks, and other security breaches.
+It encompasses a range of technologies, processes, and practices designed to safeguard digital information and assets from threats.

+> Cybersecurity measures aim to ensure the confidentiality, integrity, and availability of information and resources in the face of various cyber threats, including:

+MALWARE, PHISHING, DENIAL OF SERVICE ATTACKS, DATA BREACHES, INSIDER THREATS.

+- Deliver visibility of the entire IT estate
+- Provide 24/7 monitoring and drive collaboration with other IT teams
+- Improve operational efficiency, reduce incident response times, and streamline processes
+- Enable AI for continuous improvement
+- Address skills gaps, freeing security analysts to do more impactful and interesting work for greater job satisfaction
+- Discover how you can accelerate automation in security operations and vulnerability Management to attain a higher level of automation maturity in a short time.